 South Texas Rattlesnake Hunting…a Bouquet of Fear

-Casey called me about a month ago and asked if I wanted to hunt rattlesnakes in Texas, and I said no. I said no because I am terrified of snakes…. they are vile creatures and I don’t understand why anyone would go out of their way to get near them.
-Well, he kept sweetening the deal and when he threw in hogs and javelina I had to give in, and I’m glad I did.
+I am terrified of snakes…. they are vile creatures and I don’t understand why anyone would go out of their way to get near them.
+Well, our outfitter kept sweetening the deal and when he threw in hogs and javelina I had to give in, and I’m glad I did.

 South Texas is THICK and everything bites, pokes or scratches you.
 Kind of like Africa.
 It is just about impossible to go off the roads, so the best hunting method is either to sit in a high stand and wait for something to walk out to a sundero (a roadlike clearing), or to drive roads looking for game and then jump out and stalk.
 The ranch was a few thousand acres and was well-roaded and as we drove around getting the grand tour, Mike had a sack of corn and was dribbling it out the window.
 It’s a well known method of javelina hunting in Texas known as “corning the road.”
 Before long, we heard some javelinas in the brush and the stalk was on!